-For the year ended March 31, 2020, the Company incurred payroll costs expenses for a related entity, Apollo Tyres Global R&D B.V.
+For the years ended March 31, 2021 and 2020, the Company incurred payroll cost expenses for a related entity, Apollo Tyres Global R&D B.V.
 The Company was also charged research and development costs from the same related company during the year.
-The amount paid for payroll for the related entity during the year was \$60,119.
-The Company has an intercompany receivable with this entity of \$284,965, as fully described in Note 7.
-Gross charges for research and development during the year was \$2,744,969.
-The Company has an intercompany payable balance of \$691,532, as of March 31, 2020, with that related entity as fully described in Note 9.
+The amount paid for payroll for the related entity was \$43,709 and \$60,119, respectively.
+The Company has an intercompany receivable with this entity of \$141,464 and 284,965, respectively, as fully described in Note 7.
+Gross charges for research and development during were \$1,501,979 and \$2,744,969, respectively.
+The Company has an intercompany payable balance of \$-0- and \$691,532, as of March 31, 2021 and 2020, respectively, with that related entity as fully described in Note 9.

-For the year ended March 31, 2020, the Company incurred freight costs from a related company, Apollo Vredestein B.V., in the amount of \$1,245,013.
+For the years ended March 31, 2021 and 2020, the Company incurred freight costs from a related company, Apollo Vredestein B.V., in the amount of \$929,664 and 1,245,013, respectively.
 In addition, the Company purchases 100% of its inventory from the same related company.
-That amount totaled \$12,553,753 for the year ended March 31, 2020.
-The Company has an intercompany payable of \$2,247,357, as of March 31, 2020, with this related company as fully described in Note 10.
+That amount totaled 14,865,700 and 12,553,753 for the years ended March 31, 2021 and 2020, respectively.
+The Company has an intercompany payable of 2,831,325 and 2,247,357, as of March 31, 2021 and 2020, respectively, with this related company as fully described in Note 10.

-During the year, the parent company infused capital into the Company in the amount of \$5,000,000.
+During the year, the parent company infused capital into the Company in the amount of \$2,000,000.
 The capital is for current and future operations and research and development costs.
 This amount was reported as additional paid in capital.

-NOTE 13 - CORONAVIRUS PANDEMIC
+NOTE 14 - CORONAVIRUS PANDEMIC

 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
-The Company is monitoring this closing, and although operations have not been materially affected by the coronavirus outbreak to date, the ultimate severity of the outbreak is uncertain.
+The Company is monitoring this closely, and although operations have not been materially affected by the coronavirus outbreak to date, the ultimate severity of the outbreak is uncertain.
 Further the uncertain nature of its spread globally may impact the business operations resulting from quarantines of employees, customers, and third-party service providers.
 At this time, the Company is unable to estimate the impact of this event on its operations.